MatthewDailey/rime-mcp/README.md

 - A working audio output device
 - macOS: Uses `afplay`

-There's sample code from Claude for that following that is not tested 🤙✨
+There's sample code from Claude for the following that is not tested 🤙✨
   - Windows: Built-in Media.SoundPlayer (PowerShell)
   - Linux: mpg123, mplayer, aplay, or ffplay